We suggest you look at the Visa General Guidance below before clicking on the specific visa information that applies to your situation.

 Please note that the information on our website is for guidance only - you should always check the UKVI websites for the latest information.
-You may find the final heading on this page particularly useful for finding the link you need on gov.uk.

-Visa General Guidance
+General Visa Guidance

 - Changes to the rules governing European students